 Pruning is always done while the plants are dormant; if you do it after the buds start to swell you may break off the buds.
 In warm areas, prune any time the plants are dormant; in cold ones, you must wait till after the dormant vines are no longer frozen and hence breakable late winter or early spring.
 Spring pruning will also let you see wood that has been winter-killed so you can remove it.

-Essentially in pruning a grapevine you maintain a sturdy main stem, called the “trunk” from which new lateral fruiting canes are allowed to develop each season.
+Essentially, in pruning a grapevine, you maintain a sturdy main stem, called the “trunk,” from which new lateral fruiting canes are allowed to develop each season.
 Since the grapes crop will be borne on these canes the second year, you need both a supply of bearing canes, trained along horizontal wires and some renewal canes coming along for next years.

-The initial training is done in the winter following the first summer’s growth.
+The initial training is done in the winter, following the first summer’s growth.
 That little stick you planted will have grown canes from those two nodes and probably some other side shoots as well.
-Pinch off all but the strongest cane this will be your trunk and tie it loosely to the supporting stake.
+Pinch off all but the strongest cane; this will be your trunk and tie it loosely to the supporting stake.
 When the trunk is tall enough to reach the first wire, let two good canes (with at least four nodes each) develop at the height of the wire.

 (If the trunk doesn’t get as high as the wire the first season, prune it back to two or three nodes the following spring and let it start over.)
 When it’s time for the first spring pruning, remove everything but those two horizontal canes and the central trunk, which will continue to climb upward.
-Tie the two canes or “arms” to the wire, one to the left, and one to the right.
+Tie the two canes or “arms,” to the wire, one to the left, and one to the right.
 During the next spring, pruning cut each arm back to three nodes.

-When the trunk reaches the second wire possibly not till after the second growing season, select another pair of good canes and train them to left and right the same way.
+When the trunk reaches the second wire, possibly not till after the second growing season, select another pair of good canes and train them to go left and right the same way.
 Then cut off the top of the trunk just above them.
 All other canes coming off the trunk at this point, and any suckers coming up from the base should be removed during spring pruning.

 During the second growing season, it is best to remove flower clusters so the vine will put its energy into growth, letting the lateral branches produce a number of long canes.
-During the third spring leave one long cane from each side of the trunk for both the top wire and lower wire four in all.
+During the third spring, leave one long cane from each side of the trunk for both the top wire and lower wire, four in all.
 These will become the first “fruiting arms” and should be cut back so each has about ten nodes.

 Also, leave four more canes close to the trunk.
 These, which are pruned back to two nodes, are you’re renewal spurs; they will produce fruiting arms for the following year.
-During the third growing season, you can let the arms produce clusters of grapes from shoots that form at the nodes, and the renewal spurs will grow to form a nice long cane for next year’s crop.
+During the third growing season, you can let the arms produce clusters of grapes from shoots that form at the nodes, and the renewal spurs will grow to form a nice, long cane for next year’s crop.

 Pets and Diseases to Grapes

-Downy or powdery mildews most often affect the European-type grapes, but any grapes can get them in areas where mildew is a problem.
+Downy or powdery mildews most often affect European-type grapes, but any grapes can get them in areas where mildew is a problem.
 You may have to resort to fungicides such as benomyl or copper sulfate to get rid of mildews.
 The grape berry moth is best identified by the little silken webs with which it ties leaves or grape clusters together.

-If you spot these, be sure to clean up all fallen leaves or fruit in fall, then from mid to late spring cultivate the first inch or two of the soil (Carefully, since grapes have roots near the surface) to expose overwintering pupae to the air.
+If you spot these, be sure to clean up all fallen leaves or fruit in fall, then from mid- to late spring cultivate the first inch or two of the soil (Carefully, since grapes have roots near the surface) to expose overwintering pupae to the air.
 Japanese beetles love grapes; they can be controlled with the milky-spore disease, but in cool climates, this takes a few years to work.
 In the meantime, it may be necessary to pick beetles off by hand to save your crop.

-Grapes leaf hoppers can also do considerable damage; control them with insecticidal soap or by planting blackberries among the grapes these harbor a tiny parasitic insect that attacks the leaf hoppers.
+Grapes leaf hoppers can also do considerable damage; control them with insecticidal soap or by planting blackberries among the grapes; these harbor a tiny parasitic insect that attacks the leaf hoppers.
 Grape phylloxera is a serious insect pest that sucks the juices from the roots.

 You can see pea-sized galls on the roots and on the undersides of affected leaves.
 Phylloxera almost destroyed the entire European wine industry many years ago.
-The grapes were saved by the introduction of American species into the breeding these are immune.
+The grapes were saved by the introduction of American species into the breeding; these are immune.
 You can avoid phylloxera by growing American grapes or by growing European grapes grafted onto American rootstocks.

-Grapes should be cut off the vine with a sharp knife or a pair of “grapes shears” not pulled off.
+Grapes must be fully ripened on the vine in order to reach their peak of flavor and sweetness.
+Don’t go by looks; taste a grape near the tip of the cluster.
+If it tastes ripe and the seeds have turned brown, you can pick it.
+Grapes should be cut off the vine with a sharp knife or a pair of “grapes shears,” not pulled off.
 Pick them on a dry day and they’ll store better.
-They don’t keep a long time but can be held for a few weeks at just above 32 degrees Fahrenheit.
+They don’t last a long time but can be held for a few weeks at just above 32 degrees Fahrenheit.
 The European grapes types store better than the American Type.

 Varieties of Grapes?